rahulanand007/notes_backend/README.md

 ************POSTMAN COLLECTION*******************

-Please Download the postman collection.
+Please Copy the postman collection string you get through this URL and the paste it in import of your postman.

 API Endpoints
 The following endpoints are available:-